awsdocs/aws-cpp-developer-guide/doc_source/examples-iam-account-aliases.rst

 Creating an Account Alias
 =========================

-To create an account alias, call the |iamclient|'s :methodname:`CreateAccountAlias` method with a :aws-cpp-class:`CreateAccountAliasRequest
+To create an account alias, call the |iamclient|'s :functionname:`CreateAccountAlias` function with a :aws-cpp-class:`CreateAccountAliasRequest
 <aws_1_1_i_a_m_1_1_model_1_1_create_account_alias_request>` object that contains the alias name.